ForrestBurt/forrestburt.github.io/index.md

 My current projects are:

-1. **Steganography**  - Based on the idea of hiding images within other images, based on manipulated the least significant bits of individual pixels in an image.
+1. **Steganography**  - Based on the idea of hiding images within other images using manipulation of the least significant bits of individual pixels.

 2. **Map Generator** - Uses simplex noise procedural generation to generate maps.